Where Does Breeze Airways Fly? Routes & Destinations Guide (2026)

 Where Does Breeze Airways Fly in 2026?

 Breeze focuses on secondary city routes that often lack direct flights from major airlines.
-The airline currently operates 80+ nonstop routes across a dozen of airports, helping travelers spend less time in layovers and more time exploring affordable destinations across the U.S. Unlike legacy carriers that prioritize major hub connections, the airline emphasizes point-to-point flying.
+In 2026, Breeze Airways serves more than 85 cities and operates hundreds of nonstop routes across the United States, Mexico, the Caribbean, Central America, and the U.S. Virgin Islands.
+Unlike legacy carriers that prioritize major hub connections, Breeze emphasizes point-to-point flying between underserved markets.

 The airline mainly serves: